dataxienxe/FinalProject-AWS-Team1b/README.md

   - `validation-processed-healthcare-dataset-stroke-data.csv` - The cleaned dataset for testing.

 - `/notebooks`: Jupyter notebooks for data preprocessing, analysis, model invocation, and evaluation.
-  - `data_preprocessing.ipynb` - Notebook for data cleaning and preparation.
+  - `preprocessing.ipynb` - Notebook for data cleaning and preparation.
   - `model_evaluation.ipynb` - Notebook for invoking the AWS model endpoint, making predictions, and evaluating the model using the test dataset.

 ## Getting Started